the letter "A" symbol

 Talking to subject matter experts

 After my own walk-throughs, I pulled OSAT survey comments and waterfall data from our UX researchers to cross-check what I was seeing.
 Finally, I spoke with our solution architects and porting SMEs about what could actually change.
 Authorability came up quickly.
 AEM authors could own copy, instructions, and error states.
 This was a big lever for fast iteration.
 Those conversations built alignment around one flow across web and app.
+These conversations revealed a critical lever: content and error states could be owned by AEM, enabling faster iteration without engineering dependency.

 had issues porting their number over to Boost Mobile